Team-Nutshell/nutshellengine-docs/source/types/Script/getImageID/index.rst

 :doc:`/types/Script/index`::getImageID

-Loads an image in the Graphics Module and returns a unique identifier to this image.
+Loads an image in the :doc:`/module/graphics_module/index` and returns a unique identifier to this image.

 Declaration
 -----------